 Let’s say you dig a canal away from the ocean inwards to the land.
-The level the water would settle could be interpreted as mean sea level.
+The level the water would settle could be interpreted as the mean sea level.

 The geoid is the hypothetical MSL without digging a canal… And surveyors use it to measure precise surface elevations as a true zero surface in a vertical datum.

 Do all objects on Earth fall at 9.81 m/s2?

 So gravity is a function of mass.
 For example, the mountains have more mass than valleys.
-As a result, gravity at the Rocky Mountains is relatively stronger to other locations on Earth.
+As a result, gravity in the Rocky Mountains is relatively stronger to other locations on Earth.

 Gravity on the Earth’s surface ranges from 9.7639 m/s2 in Peru to 9.8337 m/s2 in the Arctic.

 This also means that our planet is actually very bumpy and non-uniform.
-As you can see in this 3D Geoid Viewer, it’s not a sphere and not as smooth that most people tend to think it is.
+As you can see in this 3D Geoid Viewer, it’s not a sphere and not as smooth as most people tend to think it is.

 Other effects on gravity are because:

 - The Earth bulges at the equator from rotational forces.
 This means the difference between the center of the Earth and the surface is smaller at the poles than at the equator.

 - The material composition of the Earth varies and the matter isn’t evenly distributed, which adds more complexity to understanding gravity.

 Tom and Jerry Pair of Satellites

 But you’d need a lot of tide gauges placed around the entire globe.
 So this is why satellites like NASA’s GRACE mission (Gravity Recovery and Climate Experiment) and ESA’s GOCE mission (Gravity Field and Steady-State Ocean Circulation Explorer) are measuring our planet’s gravity field with a precision never obtained before.

-How do these satellite work?
+How do these satellites work?
 GRACE is a pair of satellites in the same orbit approximately 220 kilometers apart.
 When the leading satellite increases speed, this means there is a greater gravitational pull.
 If the leading satellite slows down, this means there is less gravitational pull.